Nursing C-NPT Questions & Answers

 Explanation: During a neonatal cardiopulmonary arrest in transport, the transport team should follow the Neonatal Resuscitation Program (NRP) guidelines.
 This includes the basic principles of airway, breathing, and circulation management, as well as the appropriate medication administration and timing.
 Advanced airway management and high-dose epinephrine are not the first-line actions according to NRP.

-User: Rasputin*****
+User: Mila*****

-User: Laura*****
+User: Cyril*****

-User: Marjorie*****
+User: Maks*****

-User: Panya*****
+User: Constantine*****

-User: Masha*****
+User: Daniel*****

 Features of iPass4sure C-NPT Exam